Guide to Debt Consolidation Loans for Veterans

 Private Lender | VA Debt Consolidation Loans |

-Qualifying standards may be higher | Qualifying standards may be easier |
+Qualifying standards may be higher. | Qualifying standards may be easier. |

-Eligibility standards may vary by lender | The Military Debt Consolidation Loan is only open to those with VA home loans.
-There is a risk of foreclosure if loan payments are not made |
+Eligibility standards may vary by lender. | An MDCL is only available to those with VA home loans, and there is a risk of foreclosure if loan payments are not made. |

-Terms vary — a longer loan term, could cost you more overall | There are no monthly mortgage insurance premiums or prepayment penalties, but there are closing costs |
+Terms vary — a longer loan term could cost you more overall. | Terms may include closing costs, but there are no monthly mortgage insurance premiums or prepayment penalties. |

 Requirements for Debt Consolidation Loans for Veterans